 - 1. Increase BFO manpower to levels recommended by the Trooper Allocation and Distribution Model. - 2.
-Add one lieutenant to Division 1. - 3.
-Add one first sergeant to Division 6 and split Area 40. - 4.
+Add additional positions for motorcycle units in Divisions 3, 5 and 7. - 3.
+Add one sergeant and four trooper positions for executive protection assignments in Division 7. - 4.
 Increase BCI manpower to levels recommended by the BCI Special Agent Staffing Model. - 5.
-Add one special agent each to the Richmond, Appomattox, and Chesapeake Field Offices to work cold case investigations. - 6.
-Add one special agent to the Appomattox, Wytheville, and Salem Field Offices and two agents to the Fairfax Field Office to staff additional task forces. - 7.
+Add one special agent to the Chesapeake Field Office to work cold case investigations. - 6.
+Add two special agents to the Fairfax Field Office to staff additional task forces. - 7.
 Augment staffing in the Virginia Fusion Center. - 8.
 Add two special agents to support the Joint Terrorism Task Forces. - 9.
 Create the Homeland Security Division by reorganizing the Counter-Terrorism and Criminal Interdiction Unit and adding personnel with special training and equipment. - 10.
-Create the Internet Crimes Against Children Unit to protect children in Virginia from Internet predators and supplement personnel in the Computer Evidence Recovery Unit to accommodate increased workload. - 11.
+Augment the High Tech Crimes Division to protect children across the state, deter Internet predators, and successfully prosecute high tech offenders. - Establish an ICAC Section within the High Tech Crimes Division. - Increase staffing in the Computer Evidence Recovery Section to handle increased workload. - Increase staffing in the Technical Section to handle increased workload. - 11.
 Augment staffing in the Firearms Transaction Center and dedicate troopers to investigate the illegal sale and purchase of firearms and to provide on-site presence at selected gun shows to handle violations of firearm laws. - 12.
 Create an Identity Theft Unit within the Bureau of Criminal Investigation. - 13.
 Pay non-exempt sworn employees for overtime in lieu of giving them compensatory or overtime leave. - 14.
 Convert commercial vehicle enforcement officers to troopers. - 15.
 Expand the Sex Offender Investigative Unit. - 16.
-Augment staffing in the Technical Support Unit. - 17.
 Augment support personnel to accommodate increased workload and staffing levels.